manish-garodia/manish-garodia/common/lib-cellar/procedures/linux-feed-penguin/linux-feed-penguin.md

 	 - view CPU information, such as processor type, number of CPUs, and so on.

-		 - CPU info in short
+		 - CPU information in short

 			```
 			$ <copy>lscpu</copy>